github-education-resources/GitHubGraduation-2021/_data/rakshaa2000/rakshaa2000.md

 ---
-name: Rakshaa Viswanathan
+name: Rakshaa Viswanathan # No longer than 28 characters
-institution: National Institute of Technology, Tiruchirappalli
+institution: National Institute of technology, Tiruchirappalli 🚩 # no longer than 58 characters
-quote: We need to remember what’s important in life: Friends, waffles and work.
-Or waffles, friends, work.
-It doesn’t matter.
-But work is third - Leslie Knope
+quote: Cool, cool, cool, cool, cool.
+No doubt, no doubt, no doubt.# no longer than 100 characters, avoid using quotes(") to guarantee the format remains the same.
 github_user: rakshaa2000
 ---